MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 # Use the Return to Workplace employee app

 This article provides step-by-step instructions to employees on how to use the employee app.
-Employee can check in  answer the questions to determine whether they are eligible to enter into a facility and provide a response how they feel about returning to the workplace.
+Employees can check-in, answer the questions to determine whether they are eligible to enter into a facility, and respond to how they feel about returning to the workplace.

 This article has the following sections: